 What should I do if the beeping continues after troubleshooting?

-If you’ve followed all the DIY troubleshooting steps and your Power Station inverter continues to beep, it’s likely indicative of a more complex internal fault or a persistent issue that requires professional attention.
+If you’ve followed all the DIY troubleshooting steps and your power station inverter continues to beep, it’s likely indicative of a more complex internal fault or a persistent issue that requires professional attention.
 In such cases, it’s best to stop using the unit and contact the manufacturer’s customer support or a certified technician.
 Provide them with details of the beeping pattern, any error codes displayed, and the steps you’ve already taken.